-\All general education with an asterisk and all core and major courses must be passed with at least a "C" grade.
-This program will be offered through the on ground and online delivery mode."
+^{}All general education with an asterisk and all core and major courses must be passed with at least a "C" grade.
+1This course includes the use of simulator.

 BACHELOR'S DEGREE IN INFORMATION TECHNOLOGY

 The Bachelor's Degree in Information Technology will prepare the student with the basic knowledge and skills to review and analyze the information needs of businesses, identifying problems and causes of the aforementioned within the operations of the company.
 Furthermore, the student will be able to apply the necessary techniques to solve common problems in the management of technology within companies.